-The perfect weekend
+A perfect weekend in Wiesbaden

 It could look like this!